MONEI/monei-php-sdk/README.md

 ## MONEI Connect for Partners

-If you're a platform or marketplace integrating with MONEI, you can make API calls on behalf of your merchants using MONEI Connect.
-This feature is specifically for MONEI partners who have a partner API key.
+If you're a partner or platform integrating with MONEI, you can act on behalf of your merchants by providing their Account ID.
+This is part of [MONEI Connect](https://docs.monei.com/docs/monei-connect/), which allows platforms to manage multiple merchant accounts.

 **Important:** When using Account ID functionality, you must: